-The book based on her dissertation (The Many-Headed Muse: Tradition and Innovation in Late Classical Greek Lyric Poetry, forthcoming with Cambridge University Press) is a study of the extant corpus of Greek songs composed between about 440 BC and 320 BC.
-Combining close readings of little-studied texts with attention to their intellectual and cultural context, it examines Greek literary history between the classical and Hellenistic periods and argues against the idea of the demise of mousikê in the late classical period.
+Her first book, The Many-Headed Muse: Tradition and Innovation in Late Classical Greek Lyric Poetry, was published by Cambridge University Press in 2014 and was a recipient of the Samuel and Ronnie Heyman Yale College Prize for outstanding publication.
+The book is a study of the extant corpus of Greek songs composed between about 440 BC and 320 BC.
+Combining close readings of little-studied texts with attention to their intellectual and cultural context, it examines Greek literary history between the classical and Hellenistic periods and explores the vibrancy of musical culture in the late classical period.

 Selected Recent Publications

 - “Poetics of Blending: a cognitive approach to the New Music of Timotheus” (coauthored with F. Budelmann), CP 109 (2014): 191-210.